The code is hosted on GitHub.

 Note that the code must now be contained with a CDATA element to keep its contents from being parsed by the XML parser.
 This was needed to get this working in Mozilla/Firefox since they don’t have the .xml property that I was previously using.

 How to use it in your own web page

 Here I will give a step by step intro on how to use this script to add a Google Map of your GPS data to any web page.

 1. The first thing you need is a GPX file.
-Many of the GPS tools that I have used support this file format.
-The WWMX TrackDownload tool only outputs GPX files.
+Many tools and GPSes export this file format directly.
 You can convert the data from other formats using tools like GPS Babel or online at GPS Visualizer.
 Due to the way that servers and browsers communicate the type of a file, you will find it much easier of you change the name of the file to end in .xml instead of .gpx.

 2. The HTML code for embedding a google map is pretty simple.
-There is an excellent example at Google called The Hello World of Google Maps.
-This is a good place to start.
+Here is a simple example.

-4. The next thing you need to do is modify your google map page to include the file above.
+4. Modify your google map page to include the file above.
 Add the following line somewhere in your <head> tag

 Below is a view of this file.
 It is a GPX file that has been renamed to a .xml extension (needed to convince the browser that it is, in fact, xml).
 Here is the actual HTML page if you want to view the source http://okuda.ca/googlemaps/gpxviewer.html.

 Below this is link to another example using the same script but a different GPX file.
 This one shows what happens if a waypoint does not have an html tag within it.
 This file is still quite large so it can take some time to download.